 My application was successful - what happens next?

-Please check that the following information on your vignette, and accompanying letter are correct:
+Please check the following information on your eVisa, and accompanying decision letter:

 - Your name